dunxtand/shopify-search-bar/README.md

 The three are meant to be used together, but they can also be taken in isolation for other purposes.

+### Inclusion

+Grab the script in **build/sjs.min.js** and include it on your site, customize your endpoint, and write your initialization script.

+### Examples

+Check example/init.js for an example of how to connect all the components and start up the functionality, and example/search.example.liquid for an example of how to configure a custom Shopify search endpoint.

 ##

 ### searchResults